 4 – Withdraw money before 10:00 PM

 Be aware that you can’t withdraw money from ATM’s after 10:00 PM, as they’re closed because of local regulations.
-Also, if it is possible, use ATM’s in safe spaces like your hotel and in brightly lit areas.

 5 – Take official taxis and use service from reliable guides

 On the streets, do not accept services from unmarked street taxis and city guides.
-And you may want to avoid the favelas because it can be very dangerous, unless you’re taking a favela tour with a guide.
+And you may want to avoid the favelas because it can be very dangerous unless you’re taking a favela tour with a guide.

 6 – Be careful when making new friends